 4. Nestlé Pakistan – Sustainability Initiatives

-Nestlé Pakistan has launched various sustainability programs in line with SDG 12, particularly focusing on water stewardship, waste management, and responsible production.
-For example, their “Caring for Water – Pakistan” initiative, in collaboration with public and private sector organizations, promotes water conservation in agriculture and industry.
-Nestlé also promotes recycling and aims to have all of its packaging be recyclable or reusable by 2025.
-Additionally, the company is working to reduce its carbon footprint through cleaner production techniques and resource-efficient practices.
+Nestlé Pakistan has initiated several sustainability programs aligned with SDG 12: Responsible Consumption and Production, focusing on water stewardship, waste reduction, and sustainable manufacturing.
+Its “Caring for Water – Pakistan” initiative, developed with public and private partners, encourages water conservation in agriculture and industry.
+The company also supports recycling efforts and aims to make 100% of its packaging recyclable or reusable by 2025.
+Furthermore, Nestlé is adopting cleaner production technologies and resource-efficient practices to minimize its carbon footprint and promote responsible production.

 5. National Action Plan on Sustainable Consumption and Production

-Pakistan’s Ministry of Climate Change, with support from the United Nations Environment Programme (UNEP), is working on a National Action Plan for Sustainable Consumption and Production (SCP).
-This plan is designed to promote sustainable practices in industries such as textiles, food production, energy, and waste management.
-One key area of focus is the food industry, where initiatives are underway to reduce food loss and improve the efficiency of resource use along the entire food production chain.
+Pakistan’s Ministry of Climate Change, in collaboration with the United Nations Environment Programme (UNEP), is developing a National Action Plan for Sustainable Consumption and Production (SCP).
+The plan promotes sustainable practices across key sectors such as textiles, food production, energy, and waste management.
+A major focus lies on the food industry, where efforts aim to reduce food loss and enhance resource efficiency throughout the production and supply chain.
+These initiatives represent a step toward building a resource-efficient, low-waste economy that supports both environmental sustainability and national development goals.

 6. Pakistan’s Green Building Initiatives